-Examples of 10 metre wind speed forecast verification of the ECMWF model compared to HIRLAM12, HIRLAM8, HIRLAM4 and UM4 are given in figures 3 and 4 showing times series of monthly mean and standard deviation of errors from May 2009 through July 2011.
+Examples of 10 metre wind speed forecast verification of the ECMWF model compared to HIRLAM8, UM4, Harmonie 2.5 and AROME_Norway are given in figures 3 and 4 showing times series of monthly mean and standard deviation of errors from May 2013 to July 2013.
 The results are averaged over various selections of stations.
 Large negative mean errors for the 5 mountainous stations demonstrate that the wind speed is too weak in mountainous regions.
 Along the coastline the wind speed forecasts were unbiased or slightly underestimated.
 Figure 4 shows that all models have similar quality of the 10 metre wind speed with respect to standard deviation of errors.

 Precipitation forecasts are verified using several measures in addition to ME, SDE and MAE.
-Figure 5 shows the hit rate, false alarm rate, false alarm ratio, equitable threat score and Hanssen-Kuipers skill score as a function of exceedance threshold for the autumn 2010 for ECMWF, HIRLAM12, HIRLAM8, HIRLAM4 and UM4.
-For this season, dominated by frontal precipitation systems, ECMWF and UM4 had in general better scores than HIRLAM12/8/4.
+Figure 5 shows the hit rate, false alarm rate, false alarm ratio, equitable threat score, Hanssen-Kuipers skill score and Heidke Skill Score as a function of exceedance threshold for the autumn 2012 for ECMWF, HIRLAM8, UM4, Harmonie 5.5 and Harmonie 2.5.